jmpg93/NavigatorSwift/README.md

 	builder.push(.detail)
 }
 ```
+If you use absolute navigation, the hierarchy will be rebuilded from root.
+If the current hierarchy match the targeted hierarchy, the view controllers will be recycled and reloaded.

-- Operation based navigation.
+- Operation based navigation:
 For more complex navigation you can create and concatenate operations that will be executed serially.
 This can be easyly archived by creating a new ```SceneOperation``` and extending the ```Navigator``` protocol.

 ```swift
 class SomeOperation {